auditlogic/samples/package/aws-finding/README.md

 1. Validate the boundary id
 1. Find the AWS connections in the boundary
 1. Store the security alternate contact information
-    - Note: if the security alternate contact is not set, the test will fail with a "not found" error message
-1. Delete the alternate contact information
+1. Delete the alternate contact information *
-1. Find the config rule name for the rule that requires a security alternate contact
+1. Find the config rule name for the rule that requires a security alternate contact *
-1. Start the config rule evaluation
+1. Start the config rule evaluation *
-1. Wait for pre-configured time for the config rule evaluation to complete
+1. Wait for the config rule evaluation to complete *
-1. Read and store the latest updated AWS Security Hub finding for that rule
+1. Read and store the latest updated AWS Security Hub finding for that rule *
-1. Put the alternate contact information back
+1. Put the alternate contact information back *
 1. Start the config rule evaluation again
-1. Wait for pre-configured time for the config rule evaluation to complete
+1. Wait for the config rule evaluation to complete
 1. Read and store the latest updated AWS Security Hub finding for that rule again
 1. Compare the two findings to make sure the finding is resolved

+\* - if the alternate config exists

 ## Usage
 1. Set the environment variables
 1. Install the dependencies: `npm ci`
 1. Build the project: `npm run build`
 1. Run the test script: `npm run test`

-:warning:
-If the finding `updated` date is not after the security alternate contact was updated, the test is not relevant.
-Please try again with a higher `FINDINGTEST_EVAL_MINUTES` value.

 ### Important Note:
 The initial value of the security alternate contact will be saved to `.deleted_alternate_contact_{timestamp}.json` file.